vuejs-translations/docs-cs/src/guide/best-practices/performance.md

 ### Avoid Unnecessary Component Abstractions {#avoid-unnecessary-component-abstractions}

-Sometimes we may create [renderless components](/guide/components/slots.html#renderless-components) or higher-order components (i.e. components that render other components with extra props) for better abstraction or code organization.
+Sometimes we may create [renderless components](/guide/components/slots.html#renderless-components) or higher-order components (tj. components that render other components with extra props) for better abstraction or code organization.
 While there is nothing wrong with this, do keep in mind that component instances are much more expensive than plain DOM nodes, and creating too many of them due to abstraction patterns will incur performance costs.

 Note that reducing only a few instances won't have noticeable effect, so don't sweat it if the component is rendered only a few times in the app.
 The best scenario to consider this optimization is again in large lists.
 Imagine a list of 100 items where each item component contains many child components.
 Removing one unnecessary component abstraction here could result in a reduction of hundreds of component instances.